 The birth of the Redeemer clearly marks God’s long awaited New Covenant that invites all people to share in His eternal heavenly kingdom.
 With love for us, Christ announced His Father’s message that our redemption was at hand, He worked numerous miracles, healed the sick, gathered and instructed his followers who recognized His divinity.
-He shunned political and military power and was killed by the religious leaders out of jealousy.
+He shunned both military and political power and was killed by the religious leaders out of jealousy.
 He rose from the dead because He was divine, and promised that His Church’s leaders (the Pope and universal Bishops) would be guided by the Holy Spirit when deciding matters of faith and morals.

 World Life Day.com commemorates and encourages everyone to imitate Mary's "Yes" with our own "Yes" as the Holy Spirit provides the opportunities for us to show God how much we love Him.
 We all have our life origin from God; we are His servants, His handmaids.
 Like Mary, our responsibility as God-loving people is to actively show Him how much we love Him.
 We look forward to hearing these words . . .

 “Come, you who are blessed by my Father.
 Inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, . . . .
 I say to you, as you did for one of these least brothers of mine, you did for me (Matthew 25:34-41).